josephluck/internote/README.md

 ## Password-less login

 Always forget your password?
-Just enter your e-mail and receive a one-time-passcode to sign up or sign in.
+Just enter your e-mail and receive a one-time pass-code to sign up or sign in.

 ## More